Admissions information for a DVM degree

 Professional Goals

-To adequately serve the needs of society, the veterinary medical profession must have professionals who are diverse in their professional interests and goals.
+To adequately serve the needs of society, the veterinary medical profession must have professionals who have diverse professional interests and goals.

 Background and Experience

-Diversity of work experiences, life experiences, disabilities, education, accomplishments, social and academic activities, etc., will also be considered.
+Diversity of work experiences, life experiences, disabilities, education, accomplishments, social and academic activities, etc., are also considered.

-In addition to the above factors, other information presented in the application file may be considered.
+In addition to the above factors, any information presented in the application file may be considered.

 A test of English as a foreign language (TOEFL, MELAB, or IELTS scores may be submitted) exam is recommended for all international and permanent resident applicants whose native language is not English.
 It is required for international and permanent resident applicants whose native language is not English who have not completed at least 60 semester credits (within the past 24 months) as a full-time college student in the United States at the time of application.
 Even for those who have completed two years of study in the U.S., one of these exams is still recommended.